 Tutorial for external drive data recovery on Mac with iBoysoft Mac Data Recovery

 1. Free download and install iBoysoft Mac Data Recovery on Mac.

 2. Launch iBoysoft Mac Data Recovery.

 3. Select the external hard drive that is not mounting and click "Next" button to scan for all lost data.

 4. Preview the searching results, choose files you need, and click "Recover" to get them back.

-Note: You need to save the recovered files to another usable drive so that you will not lose them again when you move forward to the steps to fix not mounted external drives in the following part.
+Note: You need to save the recovered files to another usable drive.
+By this means, you will not lose them again when you move forward to the steps to fix not mounted external drives in the following part.

 5. Have a check to ensure you have got all lost data back.